Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 • Washer & dryer

-Systems-Only Plans ($30-$60/month or $360-$720/year) cover your home's major systems including HVAC, electrical, plumbing, and water heaters.
+Systems-Only Plans ($30 to $60/month or $360 to $720/year) cover your home's major systems including HVAC, electrical, plumbing, and water heaters.
 These plans make sense if you have newer appliances but aging infrastructure.

-Appliances-Only Plans ($30-$50/month or $360-$600/year) protect kitchen appliances, washer and dryer, and garage door openers.
+Appliances-Only Plans ($30 to $50/month or $360 to $600/year) protect kitchen appliances, washer and dryer, and garage door openers.
 They're ideal for homes with recently updated systems but older appliances.

-Combination Plans ($50-$75/month or $600-$900/year) provide the most comprehensive coverage for all systems and appliances.
+Combination Plans ($55 to $90/month or $660 to $1,100/year) provide the most comprehensive coverage for all systems and appliances.
 While more expensive, they offer the best protection against unexpected repair costs across your entire home.
+Learn what's typically included in our home warranty coverage guide.

 Compare Home Warranty Options in Ohio